oneeve8/kobble-data/content/feamber.md

-# What I have been up to and the crazy things I have been thinking about.
+# Post Flat Earth: What I have been up to and the crazy things I have been thinking about.
 ##

 What is consciousness...?